Report on the 17th German International Ethnographic Film Festival

 Films from all Over the World

-62 films showed life in 45 countries.
-They were produced by filmmakers from 30 nationalities.
-The filmmakers of the films shown at the festival were available to answer questions after the screenings.
-Filmmakers who were unable to come to Göttingen were mostly connected online and were thus able to participate interactively in the festival.
+62 films from 45 countries, produced by filmmakers of 30 nationalities.
+The attending filmmakers answered questions after the screenings.
+Those unable to come to Göttingen were mostly connected online, allowing them to participate interactively in the festival.

-Over 150 registered visitors followed the festival in Göttingen.
-They came from all over the world: Chile, China, Germany, France, Cameroon, Canada, India, Japan, Mexico, the Netherlands, Norway, Switzerland, the United Kingdom and the USA.
+Over 150 registered visitors attended the festival in Göttingen, coming from countries including: Chile, China, Germany, France, Cameroon, Canada, India, Japan, Mexico, the Netherlands, Norway, Switzerland, the United Kingdom and the USA.

 Focal points 2024

-This year, the international selection committee has put together a great program.
+This year, the international selection committee curated a fantastic program.

-The development of the environment plays an important role here: for example, natural disasters, but also the exploitation of nature by profit-oriented companies or industrialization, the construction of dams or the commercialization of agriculture.
+The development of the environment plays an important role, including natural disasters and the exploitation of nature by profit-driven companies, industrialization, dam construction, or agricultural commercialization.

-Gender destinies: People of all genders have specific experiences that affect their lives.
-In many cultures, women are confined to their role in the family.
-However, women are also actively involved in various social environments.
-Insights into the living conditions of migration are just as illuminating as those into the different realities of life for LGBTQIAP+ people.
+Gender Destinies: People of all genders have specific experiences that impact their lives.
+In many cultures, women are confined to traditional roles within the family.
+However, women are also actively involved in various social settings.
+Insights into the experiences of migrants are just as valuable as those into the lives of LGBTQIAP+ people.

-The fate and struggle of women, women who are actively fleeing in Eritrea, women in Iran who are fighting for their children or trying to become independent of their gender role; or the resilience of women in a male-dominated society in Transylvania is the focus of the topic “Gender Resilience”.
+The theme "Gender Resilience" focused on the fate and struggles of women, including women fleeing Eritrea, women in Iran fighting for their children or their independence from gender roles, and women in Transylvania navigating a male-dominated society.

-Worlds of values: Insights into the diversity of worlds of faith deepen an understanding of the Other.
-For many people, religion as a world of values is an important point of reference, especially in times of upheaval.
-They enable people to find their own identity, while rituals and religious practices provide security.
+Worlds of Values: Exploring the diversity of belief systems deepens our understanding of others.
+For many, religion provides a crucial point of reference, especially in times of upheaval.
+Religion helps individuals find their identity, and rituals and religious practices provide security.

-The topic of migration crops up again and again in the films in very different aspects.
-Be it a group of Afghan teenagers determined to smuggle themselves into Europe; refugee activists in their fight for a humane asylum system or a US-American woman in South Korea who runs a diner there because she misses the burgers at home.
+Migration was a recurring theme in the films, including stories of Afghan teenagers smuggling themselves into Europe, refugee activists fighting for a humane asylum system, or a US-American woman in South Korea who opens a diner to recreate the taste of home.

 Evoking Memories in/through Visual and Digital Media

-During the festival, especially at the weekend, films dealing with the subject of memory were shown and discussed time and again.
+Throughout the festival, films dealing with memory were frequently shown and discussed.

 In addition to photography and interviews, the main focus was on re-enactment, animation and virtual reality.